 We strive to provide an array of recreational activities on a daily basis that meets the interests of every child.
 Our on-campus recreational areas include a gym where we play a wide range of sports, a video game room, art room, library and computer lab.
 The children also participate in community activities such as shopping, going to the movie theater, camp experiences, our annual trip to Michigan's Adventures and so much more.

 The Mott Residence has three separate cottages, McDonald, Vemco and Johnson.
-Each cottage has eight individual bedrooms, kitchenette, living room, dining room and laundry areas.
-The Mott building also has a Family Game Room for group activities and a cafeteria for celebrations including birthdays and goodbye parties.
+Each cottage has eight individual bedrooms, kitchenette, living room, dining room, private bathrooms, and laundry areas.
+The Mott building also has a commercial kitchen, Family Game Room for group activities, and a cafeteria for celebrations including birthdays and goodbye parties.

 Many of our children also reside in three different groups homes that are located throughout the Flint community.
 Each home houses six children with individual bedrooms, living rooms, dining room and a full kitchen.
 These children come to our campus regularly and participate in all of the same activities that the children who live on grounds do.

-- Rotary Home: Rotary Home was established in 1985 as an extension of Whaley Children’s Center.
-Formally known as Alarie Group Home, Rotary was purchased with funding provided by the Flint Rotary Club and currently receives support Flint, Burton and Fenton area Rotary Clubs.
+The Rotary Home was established in 1985 as an extension of Whaley Children’s Center.
+Formally known as Alarie Group Home, Rotary was purchased with funding provided by the Flint Rotary Club and currently receives support from Flint, Burton and Fenton area Rotary Clubs.

-- Zonta Home: With support from Zonta I and Zonta II Clubs of Flint, this home was founded in 1991.
+The Zonta Home was founded in 1991 with support from Zonta I and Zonta II Clubs of Flint.

 Throughout our campus our staff model the Circle of Courage.
 The Circle of Courage® (CoC) is a philosophy supported by Reclaiming Youth International and used as a foundation for the residential and clinical programs and services at Whaley Children’s Center.